engineyard/ey-docs/pages/custom-chef-recipes.md

 <h2 id="topic10"> Specifying which instance roles run a recipe</h2>

 In a clustered environment, you have multiple instances, each instance playing a different role.
-In most cases, you want the recipe to run on only one type of instance; for example, to run on the application master, but not on the application slave or utility instances.
+In most cases, you want the recipe to run on only one type of instance; for example, to run on the application master, but not on the application slave, database, or utility instances.

 ###To specify which instance (role) runs a recipe